theprantadutta/popular-gitrepos/README.md

 ## Development Guidelines

-- Follow SOLID principles and clean architecture.
+- Follow a proper architecture from start to finish.
 - Use Dependency Injection for better maintainability.
 - Ensure code quality with linting and proper formatting.
 - Maintain meaningful commit messages and version control best practices.